farmin-yrd/GOYAV/README.md

 - `GOYAV_HOST` (optional): Host address for the API server.
 Default is `localhost`.
 - `GOYAV_PORT` (optional): Port for the API server.
 Default is `80`.
 - `GOYAV_VERSION`: Version of GOYAV.
-- `GOYAV_INFORMATION`: Additional information about GOYAV.
+- `GOYAV_INFORMATION` (optional): Additional information about GOYAV, such as the URL where the API specifications can be found.
+This information is displayed in the `PING` endpoint.
+Default is "GOYAV".

 #### File upload and analysis configuration

 - `GOYAV_MAX_UPLOAD_SIZE` (optional): Maximum size for file uploads, in bytes.
 Default is 1 MiB (1048576 bytes).
 - `GOYAV_UPLOAD_TIMEOUT` (optional): Time limit for file uploads, in seconds.
 Default is `10` seconds.
 - `GOYAV_RESULT_TTL` (optional): Duration to keep an analysis result in the system.
 Format: `[0-9]+(s|m|h)`, e.g., `2h50m10s`.
 A strictly positive value triggers periodic purging of the repository from documents with expired TTL.
 Negative or zero values are interpreted as disabling this purge, allowing documents to persist indefinitely.
+Default is `1` hour.